jaevanaustinaldover/portfolio/README.md

 Created a responsive navbar that will be use for the some pages (portfolio page) Almost done with about me page.
 Adding some additional elements and I might create a footer.html to add in all of my pages.
 I will update this later after accomplishing about me page and portfolio page.//session cont...

+//cont...
+(12:50PHT)
+Finish with About Page now currently doing Portfolio with similar design with About page Having trouble on how do I manage the contents but Ill do something about it later.